Pacific Northwest Destination

 Rush hours are 6:30-8:30 a.m. and 3:30-6 p.m.
 Congestion is greatest on I-5, I-84 and US 26 during these times.

-ParkingParking lots are scattered liberally throughout the downtown area; on-street parking is difficult to find any time of the day or night.
-Parking rates range from 95c to $6 an hour, depending on the location.
+ParkingParking lots are scattered throughout the downtown area; on-street parking is difficult to find any time of the day or night.
+Parking rates range from $1 to $2 an hour, depending on the location.

-TriMet's MAX Light Rail system is divided into five lines.
+TriMet's MAX Light Rail system is divided into five lines, making it easy to travel around the city.
 The blue line runs east from the downtown core through Old Town (1st and N.W.
 Davis) to the suburb of Gresham and west to Beaverton and Hillsboro.
 The red line runs from downtown to Beaverton and Portland International Airport.
 The yellow line serves the north and northeast communities from downtown to the Expo Center via Interstate Avenue.
 The green line runs along I-205 and makes a number of stops between Clackamas Town Center and Portland City Center/Portland Transit Mall.
-The orange line, which began operating in 2015, runs from the Portland Transit Mall to Milwaukie.
+The orange line runs from the Portland Transit Mall to Milwaukie.
 Most MAX stations are decorated with art created by locals—the works focus on community pride.
 Trains arrive at least every 15 minutes most of the day with service being less frequent in the early morning, mid-day and evening.

 The A Loop travels through Portland clockwise, crossing the Broadway Bridge over the Willamette River to serve the Lloyd Center, Convention Center and Oregon Museum of Science and Industry (OMSI) then crosses the river again at Tilikum Crossing back to downtown via Portland State University.